KiandaBPM/docs/content/docs/examples/ncr-app.md

 ### What's next  ![Idea icon](/images/18.png) ###

 You can create a **Dashboard page** to show the status completion of the process.

+This process is available as a downloadable .kianda file here.